Chris-Forrest/Chris-Forrest/README.md

 <h1>Welcome to my github profile</h1>

-<p>Hi, I'm Chris Forrest!
+<h4>Hi, I'm Chris Forrest!
 I'm a Full Stack web developer with a passion for learning and writing code that can help others.
-Some other things I'm passionate about are music, fishing, kayaking, and improving my sourdough bread game.</p>
+Some other things I'm passionate about are music, fishing, kayaking, and improving my sourdough bread game.</h4>

 <h1>Technologies</h1>
 <div align="center">